Hendrich/script-labs/README.md

 ## „ License

-MIT License - see LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Support